 For this paper pieced unit, an open toe applique foot makes seeing the sewing lines much easier.
 Install one if you've got it.
 Reduce your stitch length to 15-18 stitches per inch to make removing the paper easier at the end.

 This unit is a Virginia Reel quilt block which is already in our Free Quilt Block Patterns Library.

 Click here for the detailed and illustrated instructions to complete both units for our block.
+(This link opens in a new window to make it easier to come back to this spot in the tutorial.)
 Complete Steps 2 and 3 on that page.
-When finished, use the back arrow on your browser bar to return here.

 After the sewing is complete, your center looks like this.